vokac/iam-website/content/en/docs/Tasks/administration/group-management.md

 ![INDIGO IAM Add group membership](../images/IAM-groups-07.png)

-When a user is added as member of a group, he/she does not inherit the membership in the parent group, i.e. the user must be explicitly associated with all the groups.
+Starting with version 1.7.0, when a user is added as member of group `g`, IAM takes care of adding him/her to all the parent groups leading to `g` that he/she is not already a member of.
+In previous versions this had to be done manually by the IAM administrator.
+Following the same rationale, when a user is removed from a group, it is also automatically removed from any children groups he is a member of.

 To remove a user from a group, click the _Remove_ button.